mendix/docs/content/en/docs/appstore/modules/oidc.md

 #### 1.2.1 Features

-* Supports SSO login with one or multiple OIDC/OAuth-compatible identity providers.
+* Supports SSO login with one or multiple OIDC/OAuth-compatible IdPs.
 * Easy configuration, by leveraging the so-called well-known discovery endpoint at your IdP.
-* It uses the Authorization Code Grant flow to sign the end-user in via the browser.
+    * For example, PKCE will be used automatically if it is detected.
-* Stores an access token for each end-user that can be used to make API calls on their behalf.
-Includes helper microflows (DELETE, GET, PATCH, POST, and PUT) to easily call an API with a valid token (and automate the token refresh process).
+* Helper microflows (DELETE, GET, PATCH, POST, and PUT) which call an API with a valid token (and automate the token refresh process).
-* You can make separate configurations for different OIDC IdPs, and configure user provisioning and access token parsing microflows accordingly.
+* Support for multiple OIDC IdPs, by allowing configuration of user provisioning and access token parsing microflows per IdP.
 * Supports responsive web applications, a.k.a. browser based applications.
 * Works with the Mendix DeepLink module

-* Client authentication makes use of form-encoded body parameters (i.e. client_id and client_secret)
+For more complex use cases, which require more knowledge of how OAuth and OIDC work.

+* Uses the Authorization Code Grant flow to sign the end-user in via the browser.
+* Uses the 'nonce' parameter to defend against replay attacks.
+* Only validates ID-token signatures, not access tokens.
+* Stores an access token for each end-user that can be used to make API calls on their behalf.
+* Can be configured to use either client_secret_post or client_secret_basic as the client authentication method.
+Both make use of the client-id and client-secret as configured at the IdP.
 * Built primarily in standard Mendix components (minimal Java) to allow for easy customization and ongoing development.

 #### 1.2.2 Limitations

 The OIDC SSO module does not yet support

-* 'Nonce' parameter, as per OIDC specs
-* Requesting claims via the 'claims' query parameter, as per OIDC specs
+* Requesting claims via the 'claims' query parameter, as per OIDC specs.
-* Other client authentication methods such as basic authentication (“Client_secret_basic”) or using asymmetric keys (“private_key_jwt”)
+* Other client authentication methods such as using asymmetric keys (“private_key_jwt”).
 * Delegating authorization using OAuth-scopes; this currently requires a custom microflow for parsing of Access Tokens.
-* Mobile apps
+* Mobile apps.

 ## 2 Dependencies